Easily View Multiple Tabs at Once With These Chrome Extensions

 You can use this Chrome extension to open two URLs alongside each other in a split window.
 It isn’t one of the prettier extensions around, but it does its job well.
 Customization options allow you to load two default webpages and arrange them in a top-bottom or left-right layout.
 Also, set the percentage of screen width you want any of the frames to occupy for your reading comfort.
 The extension also comes with a notepad for writing or pasting any text while using the split frame.
 You can also set the notepad to open by default in one of the frames.
 The notepad-dual pane combo immediately struck me as a useful research tool especially for watching educational videos.
 Remember VideoNot.es?

 Multiple Tab Views and Productivity

 Surely, Chrome can make split screen browsing a default feature.
 Till they do, these four Chrome extensions are great stand-ins and help you view multiple tabs with ease.
+They’re also handy extensions to have in Opera.
 My question to you – do you see the benefits of multiple views?
 What do you usually use multiple browser views for?
 Do you know any other extension I may have missed?